jaAndy/testllama/README.md

 #### Cooldown

 Implementing a cooldown phase has become a crucial technique to achieve better model convergence at the end of pretraining.
-However, since we have already use cosine learning rate strategy at the beginning, it becomes challenging to alter the learning rate for cooldown like what MiniCPM or deepseek does.
+However, since we have already used cosine learning rate strategy at the beginning, it becomes challenging to alter the learning rate for cooldown like what MiniCPM or deepseek does.
 Therefore, we try to cool down with adjusting our batch size.
 Specifically, we increase our batch size from 1.8M to 7.2M while keeping the original cosine learning rate schedule during our cooldown stage.

 #### Tinyllama model family

 Following an extensive and detailed pretraining process.
 We are now releasing three specialized versions of our model:

-1. **TinyLlama_v2**: The standard version, used for general purposes.
+1. **TinyLlama_v1.1**: The standard version, used for general purposes.
-2. **TinyLlama_v2_math_code**: Equipped with better ability for math and code.
+2. **TinyLlama_v1.1_math_code**: Equipped with better ability for math and code.
-3. **TinyLlama_v2_chinese**: Good understanding capacity for Chinese language.
+3. **TinyLlama_v1.1_chinese**: Good understanding capacity for Chinese.

 ### How to use
 You will need the transformers>=4.31
-Do check the [TinyLlama](https://github.com/jzhang38/TinyLlama) github page for more information.
+Do check the [TinyLlama](https://github.com/jzhang38/TinyLlama) GitHub page for more information.
 ```
 from transformers import AutoTokenizer
 import transformers
 import torch
-model = "TinyLlama/TinyLlama_v2"
+model = "TinyLlama/TinyLlama_v1.1"
 tokenizer = AutoTokenizer.from_pretrained(model)
 pipeline = transformers.pipeline(
     "text-generation",